ethersphere/swarm/swarm/docs/smash/smash.rst

 In the latter case when the challenge is smashed, the smash proof is a little longer since it also involves giving merkle proofs of segments of the original chunk.
 In this scenario, the storer calculated the secret from the given seed :math:`\seed` and found that it does *not* match the audit mask.
 The storer then submits a merkle proof, proving the existence and position of the respective segments in the original chunk and, coincidentally, proving the audit mask faulty.
 This form of proof can be also used if the auditor wants to make sure the secret is correctly derived from the seed while not knowing the secret or its mask.
 This will be used as second pass challenge after failed partial verification of a secret which is not 100% conclusive.
 To clarify: if a storer submits a secret whose hash does not match the audit mask then either the storer submitted a false secret, or the audit mask is wrong.
 By submitting the storage proof directly the storer can prove that it is the audit mask that was faulty.
 This proof is also used in conjunction with the MASH proof to prove to a third party that a challenge was invalid.
-This type is expected to be used very rarely, since the only way they come about is if auditors are sending frivolous false seeds or are publishing incorrect masks, which they are decincentivised to do.
+This type is expected to be used very rarely, since the only way they come about is if auditors are sending frivolous false seeds or are publishing incorrect masks, which they are disincentivised to do.

+FIXME this figure / table is not shoing up in the compiled PDF FIXME

 ..  fig:response-types::